sam-ple/minescript-sample/docs/guide/guide06.md

         continue

     # Handle melee + projectiles
-    if event.source not in ["player", "arrow", "trident", "snowball", "fireball"]: continue
+    if event.source not in ["player", "arrow", "trident"]: continue

     if event.cause_uuid != local_uuid: